FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 In our project, we are aiming to design solutions that will Evaluate the environmental and societal impact of solutions to our problems. [ahep B7 page 30]

-We ensure that there is a balance of these solutions within our project by scheduling appropriately using a Gantt chart for example, keeping the scope as intended and creating software that requires little maintenance after deployment.
+We ensure that there is a balance of these solutions within our project by scheduling appropriately using a Gantt chart, keeping the scope as intended and creating software that requires little maintenance after deployment.

 > Team Dynamics (effective team, stakeholder communication plan, how roles were assigned, task assignment)